bgplab/bgplab/basic/1-session/index.md

 !!!
 Warning
     If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* incoming filter on the EBGP session or your device won't accept updates from its EBGP neighbor(s).

+On some devices you'll also have to **activate** the EBGP session within the IPv4 **address family** to tell the BGP daemon on your router to accept IPv4 prefixes from its neighbor.

+Finally, it's always a good idea to configure:

+* Neighbor description to simplify troubleshooting and
-You might also want to configure neighbor description and BGP session logging to get an information message when the BGP session is established.
+* BGP session logging to get an information message when the BGP session is established.

 ## Verification